-In this paper, we develop and numerically solve a model of idiosyncratic labour income and idiosyncratic interest rates to predict the evolution of a wealth distribution over time.
-Stochastic labour income follows a deterministic growth trend and it fluctuates between a wage and unemployment benefits.
-Stochastic interest rates are drawn initially (ex-ante heterogeneity), fluctuate between two values (ex-post heterogeneity) and can differ in their arrival rates (financial types).
-A low interest rate implies a stationary long-run wealth distribution, a high interest rate implies non-stationary wealth distributions.
-Our baseline model matches the evolution of the wealth distribution of the NLSY 79 cohort from 1986 to 2008 very well.
-When we start in 1986 and target 2008, we obtain a fit of 96.1%.
-The fit for non-targeted years is 77.0% on average.
-When targeting the evolution of wealth, the fit is 88.9%.
-With a more flexible interest rate distribution, the fit can even be increased to 96.7%.
-Comparing calibrated mean returns with data shows that the flexible interest rate distribution has empirically not convincing "superstar states".
-In the baseline model, mean returns are empirically convincing.
-Surprisingly, the standard deviation of model returns is an order of magnitude lower than the empirical standard deviation.
+Labour income follows a deterministic growth trend and fluctuates between two values.
+Interest rates are drawn initially, fluctuate between two values and can differ in their arrival rates.
+Low interest rates imply a stationary long-run wealth distribution, high interest rates imply exploding wealth dynamics.
+When matching the NLSY 79 evolution of the wealth distribution from 1986 to 2008, we obtain a fit of 96.1%.
+With a more flexible interest rate distribution, employing "superstar states", the fit can increase to 96.7%.
+For the fit of 96.1%, the standard deviation of model returns is much lower than the empirical standard deviation.

-JEL Codes: C02, D31, E21
+JEL Codes: C6, D3, E2